 Contents

 ABOUT THIS GUIDE 3

 A CARER'S GUIDE 4

 GETTING HELP AND SUPPORT 10

 Where to start 11

 Adult carer support plans and young carer statements 12

 Assessment for the person you care for 13

 Coming out of hospital 14

 Managing someone's affairs 15

 Taking a break 16

 Looking after yourself 17

 Equipment and technology 20

 YOUR FINANCES 24

 Getting information on benefits 25

-Carer's Allowance 26

-Carer Support Payment 27
+Carer Support Payment 26

 Carer's Allowance Supplement 30

 Carer's Credit 32

 Support for young carers 33

 Disability benefits for the person you are looking after 34

 Help with Council Tax 36

 Other financial help 37

 YOUR WORK 40

 Working carers 41

 Your rights in work 42

 Getting support 44

 DIRECTORY 46

 Looking after someone

 About this guide

-Every year over 340,000 people in Scotland become carers, looking after family or friends who are older, disabled, have long-term conditions or are seriously ill.
+It's estimated that there are 627,700 people who are looking after family or friends who are older, disabled or seriously ill in Scotland.1

 At times, caring can bring many positives and rewards.
 There's nothing more natural and human than helping our loved ones get the most out of life.
 There's also nothing more difficult than focusing on someone else's needs without neglecting our own.
 Whether we're caring around the clock or balancing caring with work and family life, it can be exhausting.
 The 'system' can be bewildering.
 The emotions can be shattering.
 This guide is designed to outline your rights as a carer and the support available to you.
 We have produced separate versions of this guide for carers living in England, Wales and Northern Ireland because there are some differences in legislation, health and social care.
 However caring affects you, we're here.

-This icon means there is a Carers UK factsheet available to download for free from our website: carersuk.org/scotland/factsheets A carer's guide Looking after someone can be tough.
+This icon means there is a Carers UK factsheet available to download for free from: carersuk.org/scotland/factsheets 1 scotlandscensus.gov.uk/news-and-events/scotland-s-census-health-disability-and-unpaid-care A carer's guide Looking after someone can be tough.
 Here are 10 of the key challenges that caring can throw your way...
 1. Getting the right advice and information... quickly!